sxg133/sfdoc/README.md

      Specifiy which classes to pull from the directory using a pattern (e.g. MyPrefix*.cls)

+*    -tp, --testpattern

+     Specifiy which classes are tests and should be ignored.

 *    -n, --name

      The title of the project that will appear at the top of each page.